Animal Companion

 /Agata Siniarska

-choreography of the movement relations between human bodies, aliens, thoughts, trillions of bacteria, viruses, global warming, political imaginary and theory.
+Choreography of the movement relations between human bodies, aliens, thoughts, trillions of bacteria, viruses, global warming, political imaginary and theory.

 concept: Agata Siniarska / choreography: Agata Siniarska, Ania Nowak, Katarzyna Wolińska / dramaturgy: Mateusz Szymanówka / consultants: Jeanine Durning, Julia Rodriguez, Karolina Grzywnowicz / light design: Joanna Leśnierowska